ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Introduction

 The main contributions of this work are summarized below:

-1) We propose the first transformer-based ANN-SNN hybrid framework for RGB-Event tracking, which effectively leverages contextual and spatial information from RGB data and dynamic temporal cues from event data, achieving state-of-the-art performance with high efficiency.
+1) We propose the first transformer-based ANN-SNN hybrid framework for RGB-Event tracking.
+This model effectively leverages contextual and spatial information from RGB data and dynamic temporal cues from event data, achieving state-of-the-art performance with high efficiency.

-2) A novel ISTA adapter is systematically developed based on the sparse representation theory, enabling bidirectional interactive feature adaptation and fusion between heterogeneous features while maintaining a lightweight and interpretable design.
-In addition, a TDA module is incorporated to facilitate semantic temporal alignment and fusion between SNN and ANN features.
+2) A novel ISTA adapter is systematically developed based on the sparse representation theory.
+This lightweight adapter enables bidirectional interactive feature adaptation and fusion between heterogeneous features.
+In addition, a TDA module is incorporated to facilitate semantic temporal alignment and fusion between the SNN and ANN features.

 3) ISTASTrack achieves state-of-the-art accuracy with low computational cost on extensive RGB-Event tracking benchmarks, including FE240hz, VisEvent, COESOT, and FELT.
 The comprehensive analyses further provide insightful guidance for the design of effective and efficient hybrid networks.